DePuy ASR Hip Settlement

-DePuy has indicated that will consider reimbursement for certain expenses that they deem reasonable, but it appears individuals will have to sign over important rights to secure this minimal compensation.
+Shortly after the recall, DePuy indicated that it would consider reimbursement for certain expenses that they deem reasonable, but individuals were forced to sign over important rights to secure this minimal compensation.
 In addition, those who require additional treatment and surgery as a result of DePuy ASR hip replacement problems may be entitled to receive substantially more money to settle their claim than the manufacturer has indicating they will pay at this time.
 Such compensation may include payment for past and future medical treatment, lost wages and non-economic damages like pain and suffering.

 There are a number of factors that will go into determining the amount of any DePuy ASR hip replacement settlement that is awarded based on the individual circumstances of each case.
 There is no “set” amount of money that will properly compensate all injuries, as each person has suffered different damages as a result of the recall and experienced different problems.